Sike42WB/Robinhood/README.md

 # Maui
-Python script that Could place an order to buy if morning and after-noon tasks to record price have completed.
+Python script that could place an order to buy if morning and after-noon tasks to record price have completed.
+Save API Token in .secets to connect

 ##
 Look at todays 8 am price